Linaro/erp-test-automation/erp-playbook/README.md

 <hostname|hostgroup> main.yml`.
 If -l (limit) is not used, ansible will attempt
 to run against every host defined in `hosts`.

+Debian and CentOS installers are known supported.
+You may add 'vars/distro.yml' and set 'erp_installer_disro' variable to support other distros.

 ## Examples

-Provision and run tests on hosts in the 'cb-g0' hostgroup:
+Provision debain and run tests on hosts in the 'cb-g0' hostgroup:

     make provision-and-run-cb-g0

-Provision hosts and run tests separately.
+Provision debian hosts and run tests separately.
 Set build number explicitly:

     make provision-cb-g0 BUILD_NUM=450
     make run-cb-g0 BUILD_NUM=450

-Provision and run against hosts using the stable build number 321:
+Provision debian and run against hosts using the stable build number 321:

     make provision-cb-g0 BUILD_ENV=staging BUILD_NUM=321
     make run-cb-g0 BUILD_ENV=staging BUILD_NUM=321

+Provision centos and run tests on hosts in the 'cb-g0' hostgroup:

+    make provision-and-run-cb-g0 BUILD_DISTRO=centos